brmayes/nightshift-docs/README.md

 Just include what went into print that day, what is left in the `Weekend` column of the trello and if you have any small notes, I include those, too.
 For example, if someone missed moving a graphic to published, just update the card with the correct information, move it to the bin and make a note so they know.

-Head home but stay on call for emergancies.
+Head home but stay on call for emergencies.

 **When do I fully sign off?** 11:30pm.
 It's late, I KNOW.
 But I generally leave the office between 10 and 10:30pm so by the time I get home, it's 11pm.
 Then I get ready for bed and check slack one more time at 11:30pm to make sure nothing's exploded and I call it a night.